Red Hat OpenShift API Management Service Definition

 Red Hat maintains a 99.95% availability for its managed services, including the underlying OpenShift Dedicated managed environment.
 For more information, refer to Appendix 4 (Online Subscription Services) of the Red Hat Enterprise Agreements.

-Multi-AZ High Availability (HA) deployments are supported if the underlying OSD cluster is configured to be Multi-AZ.
+Multi-AZ High Availability (HA) deployments are supported if the underlying cluster is configured to be Multi-AZ.
 In order to support a Multi-AZ HA deployment, the Red Hat OpenShift API Management service is deployed with multiple replicas of the pods that make up the service.
 These pods are given a set of pod anti-affinity rules that influence the Kubernetes scheduler and should avoid scheduling them on nodes within the same AZ.
 Additionally, Red Hat has raised the priority of these pods using pod priority, to ensure the Kubernetes scheduler takes the managed service scheduling needs into consideration ahead of other non-infrastructure pods on the cluster.

 Backups and Disaster Recovery

 In addition to the daily backups that occur in the OpenShift Dedicated environment, additional snapshots are taken of the managed API service, including its data and configurations.
 In the event of a catastrophic failure, Red Hat SREs will use a commercially reasonable approach to first recover your OpenShift Dedicated environment, and then your Managed API service.

-The Red Hat OpenShift API Management Service may be removed by the Customer from their OpenShift Dedicated cluster via the standard add-on deletion flows.
+The Red Hat OpenShift API Management Service may be removed by the customer from their cluster via the standard add-on deletion flows.
 Note that once this operation is invoked, this action is non-reversible and cannot be undone.
 Deletion includes the automatic removal of all Red Hat OpenShift API Management add-on data and backups.

 As a premium offering by Red Hat, you have full access to the Red Hat Customer Portal with 24x7 production and developer-level support.
 To achieve the best resolutions, file a ticket whenever you have a question or issue.
 When opening a support case for the Red Hat OpenShift API Management Service, select the product named “Red Hat OpenShift API Management Service”.